Go back

 This is how WEEE recycling works

-WEEE represents one of the fastest growing waste streams in the EU, and less than 40% is recycled.
+WEEE represents one of the fastest growing waste streams in the EU, and less than 40% is recycled, so the environmental impact of e waste is very high.
 It is in this way that the recycling WEEE becomes a necessity, with the aim of giving a second life to these materials.
 We tell you about the process that allows these materials to be recovered and reinserted into the production system.

 E-recycling